istio/istio.io/content/en/docs/concepts/security/index.md

 Policy scope (target) is determined by `metadata/namespace` and an optional `selector`.

-The `metadata/namespace` tells which namespace the policy applies.
+The `metadata/namespace` tells which namespace the policy applies to.
 If set to the root namespace, the policy applies to all namespaces in a mesh.
 The value of root namespace is configurable, and the default is `istio-system`.
 If set to a normal namespace, the policy will only apply to the specified namespace.